Book a Free Strategy Call

 - Actions:

-- Segment & Tag: Tag the contact based on their response (e.g., NPS Detractor, Promoter, Passive).
+- Segment and tag: tag the contact based on their response (e.g., NPS Detractor, Promoter, Passive).
 A low CSAT score from a support interaction could tag the user for immediate follow-up.

-- Route & Alert: If the feedback is negative (e.g., NPS score < 6), create a high-priority task in the CRM for the account manager.
+- Route and alert: if the feedback is negative (e.g., NPS score < 6), create a high-priority task in the CRM for the account manager.
 If it contains specific keywords like "bug" or "billing," route it to the engineering or finance team's Slack channel.

 - Tools: Typeform, Delighted, HubSpot Service Hub, Qualtrics.